Chiriuchu from Cusco: Festive Dish, History, and Ingredients

 Traditional versions can often be found in markets and at festival stalls.
 Some restaurants in Cusco also offer Chiriuchu seasonally or for special occasions.

-Travel Tip: Combine Chiriuchu and Cusco
+Travel Tip: Combining Chiriuchu and Cusco

 Particularly suitable are visits to Sacsayhuamán, the old town, and the surroundings of the Sacred Valley.